2 Actionable Ways You Can Recover Lost or Stolen Bitcoin

 Bitcoins that are stolen due to a compromised seed phrase, fraudulent activity, or unauthorized access to a custodial wallet or cryptocurrency exchange can be recovered.
 The most popular method to attempt to recover stolen Bitcoin is to track the money and inform crypto exchanges to freeze the account and hire a professional bounty hunter.

-2. Hire a professional bounty hunter.
-A crypto hunting service that aim to rediscover seed phrases and passwords can be used to track down stolen Bitcoin.
+- Hire a professional bounty hunter.
+A crypto hunting service that aims to rediscover seed phrases and passwords can be used to track down stolen Bitcoin.
 The form of payment is usually a percentage of the total Bitcoin amount recovered.

-Why Is It So Difficult To Retrieve Lost of Stolen Bitcoin?
+This Is Why Is It So Difficult To Retrieve Lost and Stolen Bitcoin

 Bitcoin was developed as a decentralized blockchain that comprises individual and group miners that process, validate and verify transactions.
 As such, there is no central entity that can be contacted if Bitcoin is lost or stolen.
 This nature makes the blockchain very secure, but on the other hand, difficult to recover lost or stolen assets.